-- harassment of any student, member of staff, or any authorised visitor to the University, whether sexual, racial or bullying, including defamation of character or slander.
-(The University has a published Equal Opportunities Policy and Procedure for Making and Dealing with complaints of Harassment and Bullying.)
+- harassment of any student, member of staff, or any authorised visitor to the University, whether sexual, racial or bullying, including defamation of character or slander. (see Dignity and Respect policy)

 - violent, indecent, disorderly, threatening or offensive behaviour or language whilst on or off University premises whether directed towards a member of staff, another student, professional service staff (eg Police, ambulance, fire crew) or a member of the public;

 - breach of the provisions of the University's Code of Practice for Freedom of Speech;

 - conduct which constitutes a criminal offence where that conduct: takes place on University premises, or affects or concerns other members of the University community, or damages the good name of the University, or itself constitutes misconduct within the terms of these procedures.